-Besides these chapters, some Podcasts and videos are assigned from time to time.
+Besides these chapters, some podcasts/videos/articles are assigned from time to time.
 Instructions on how to access each podcast will be listed on Moodle.
-Also, detailed reading and podcast assignments will be listed on Moodle for each class meeting.
+Also, for each class meeting, detailed reading and podcast assignments will be listed on Moodle.